Search

 — Ordinal feature

-It is query dependent as the entire input query affect this calculation.
+It is query-dependent as the entire input query affects this calculation.

 EFI ( External Feature Information )